 Our investment activities are managed by GSV Asset Management, an investment adviser registered under the Investment Advisers Act of 1940, as amended, or the "Advisers Act."
 GSV Asset Management is led by Michael T. Moe, our president, chief executive officer and chairman of our board of directors.
-Mr. Moe is assisted by Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary, whom we refer to collectively as GSV Asset Management's senior investment professionals.
 Mr. Moe co-founded and previously served as chairman and chief executive officer of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging growth companies.
 Prior to founding ThinkEquity, Mr. Moe served as Head of Global Growth Research at Merrill Lynch and before that served as Head of Growth Research and Strategy at Montgomery Securities.
-Mr. Moe has written extensively about investing in the emerging growth equity markets.
-His critically-acclaimed book, "Finding the Next Starbucks," articulates Mr. Moe's investment process and philosophy which have been refined over more than two decades in the investment community.
+Mr. Moe has written extensively about investing in the emerging growth equity markets and his book, "Finding the Next Starbucks," has gone through three printings in five languages.
+Mr. Moe's book articulates his investment process and philosophy which have been refined over more than two decades in the investment community.

+Mr. Moe is assisted by Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and Luben Pampoulov, our vice-president, whom we refer to collectively as GSV Asset Management's senior investment professionals.
+Each of Messrs.
+Moe, Bard and Pampoulov is a principal of GSV Asset Management.
 We believe we benefit from the proven ability of our investment adviser's senior investment professionals and board of advisers (the "Advisory Board") to identify attractive investment opportunities, conduct diligence on and value prospective investments, negotiate terms, and manage and monitor a diversified portfolio of those investments.
-See "Portfolio Management - Advisory Board to GSV Asset Management."
-Our investment adviser's senior investment professionals and Advisory Board members have broad investment backgrounds, with prior experience at investment banks, commercial banks, unregistered investment funds and other financial services companies, and have collectively developed a broad network of contacts that provides us with an important source of investment opportunities.
+See "Portfolio Management."
+Our investment adviser's senior investment professionals and Advisory Board to GSV Asset Management."
+Our investment adviser's senior investment professionals and Advisory Board members have broad investment backgrounds, with prior experience at investment banks, commercial banks, unregistered investment funds and other financial services companies, and have collectively developed a broad network of contacts to provide us with our principal source of investment opportunities.